 Resi’s livestreaming platform integrates seamlessly with its encoders, offering a user-friendly interface for managing and broadcasting your content.
 But you need to spend time considering where that stream should live.
 Social media platforms like Facebook have pros and cons.
 An embedded video on your church’s website might hold a viewer’s attention better throughout a streamed worship service.
 Custom mobile apps for churches are also a great option for making sure your community can engage with your content wherever, whenever.

-Step-by-Step Guide to Setting Up a Livestream Encoder
+How to Set Up a Livestream Encoder for Your Church

 If you’re using a software encoder, you’ll also need to get a capture card to input your feed.
 We’d recommend getting one that comes with HDMI or SDI inputs—but be sure to check what output your equipment has first, otherwise you may find yourself in need of a convertor.
 Also, if you’re outputting your audio separately from your video, make sure your card has another input for audio; quarter-inch jack, RCA, or XLR being the most common.